Healthcare SPACs: An Industry on the Rise

 Blue Water Acquisition went public in December 2020.
 It raised upward of $50 million, which is now sitting in a trust until an agreement is made.
 And although SPACs typically have up to two years to find a target, Hernandez said Blue Water promised its investors it’ll find an acquisition in 12 months.
 As a result, about 70 deals have already been reviewed.
 But that’s all the info we get to know.

 From new technology to a new trend, healthcare SPACs are on the rise.
-If you enjoyed this insight, sign up for our free Liberty Through Wealth e-letter!
-It’s full of useful insight and research from our investing experts to help you on your journey to financial freedom.
-And if SPAC or IPO investing interests you, check out our IPO Calendar to stay up to date on the market’s latest offerings.
+Moreover, if SPAC or IPO investing interests you, check out our IPO Calendar and top recent IPOs to stay up to date on the market’s latest offerings.